cyshih73/Sortify/README.md

 - python    3.6(Tested)

 ## Instructions
-1. Get your OAuth2 token on [SpotifyAPI](https://developer.spotify.com/console/get-track), "OAuth Token" section
+1. Get your OAuth2 token on [Spotify Developer](https://developer.spotify.com/console/get-track), "OAuth Token" section
-> Before the author confirm which scopes are needed, please check all the scopes xD
+> Before the author confirms which scopes are needed, please check all the scopes xD
 ![spotify](https://i.imgur.com/sBX2QP4.png)
 2. python main.py -l [Name of target playlist] -u [Your username] -a [OAuth Token]
 3. A playlist named [Name of target playlist]_sorted will be in your list of playlists